SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 # 18
 >>13038
 >point of these size labels anyways. because of the standard size of Integrated circuit boards, connectors, hardware and the different physics involved at different sizes (strength to mass ratios, also leverage) different standards for materials will come into play. i.e. a "moebot" could get away with plastics and weaker materials that a human, even petite human sized would might require metal parts or something of a more sturdy rating.
 Also the emphasis on different "roles" per Form Factor and for this size comes into play.
-I'll let you use your imagination there, but it probably goes beyond [spoiler] sexual functions [/spoiler]
+I'll let you use your imagination there, but it probably goes beyond %% sexual functions %%

 # 19
 >>13021